-If you die unexpectedly, a Life Insurance policy will pay out a cash sum to your family.
-Mortgage Protection is a type of Term Assurance where the amount of cover decreases over the term of the policy, tying in with the outstanding amount on a repayment mortgage.
+If you die unexpectedly, a life insurance policy will pay out a cash sum to your family.
+Mortgage protection is a type of term assurance where the amount of cover decreases over the term of the policy, tying in with the outstanding amount on your repayment mortgage.

-Mortgage payment protection insurance (MPPI)
+Mortage payment protection insurance (MPPI)

-Also known as accident sickness cover, MPPI helps you keep up your mortgage repayments if you can't work because of accident or ill-health.
-Benefits are usually paid for 12 months, although some providers offer 24 months' cover.
+Also known as accident sickness MPPI helps you keep up your mortgage repayments if you can't work because of accident or ill-health.
+Benefits are usually paid for 12 months, although some providers offer 24 months' cover for accident and sickness only.